KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-greek-lattice.md

 ---

-## 8. The Greek Inverse Cascade
+## 8. The Greek Inverse Sequence

-The Greek tradition articulates the inverse arc through a coherent cascade of figures distributed across the IL strata.
-Like the Mesopotamian inverse cascade, the Greek articulation is distributed across multiple textual sources rather than appearing as a unified system in any single text, but the figures that occupy each stratum can be assembled into a structurally complete inverse articulation.
+The Greek tradition articulates the inverse arc through a coherent sequence of figures distributed across the IL strata.
+Like the Mesopotamian inverse sequence, the Greek articulation is distributed across multiple textual sources rather than appearing as a unified system in any single text, but the figures that occupy each stratum can be assembled into a structurally complete inverse articulation.

 **IL₅ VOS (Nekron 🕷️):**